tessoudali/w3bstream/README.md

 ### Dependencies:

 - OS : macOS(11.0+) / Linux (tested on Ubuntu 16+)
+- Go: golang (1.18+)
 - Docker: to start a postgres
-- Httpie: a simple curl command (used to interact with W3bstream node via cli)
 - Tinygo: to build wasm code
+- make: run makefile
+- GCC: 11.3.0
+- protobuf: 3.12+
+- Httpie: (optional) a simple curl command (used to interact with W3bstream node via cli)

 ### Init protocols and database